BCDeshiG/EncryptionPYDiscord/README.md

 - `bekfast` "What is going on here!"
 - `status <text>` changes the bot status.
 - `reroll` chooses a random status.
+- `echo <text>` outputs whatever text you give it.

 # Installation
+- Make sure you have the latest version of [discord.py](https://discordpy.readthedocs.io/en/latest/) installed.
 - Put bot token in `token.txt` in the same directory as the python script.
 - Run the python script.
 - Simple as.
 (If it can't find the token, it will ask you to input it manually).